WWmonster/MarkdownTest/docs/test/test01.md

 Now test admonitions

 !!! note
+    Need to indent to make the note content.
     You should note that the title will be automatically capitalized.
     Can it have another line
     ### Can it contain formatting?